Skip to Main Content

 • Concerns about prescriber, medications, or medication management.

-Providers may refer issues identified as QOC incidents to Health Net’s Customer Contact Center or Member Appeals and Grievances departments for appropriate resolution.
+Physicians and other providers may refer issues identified as QOC incidents to Health Net’s Customer Contact Center or Member Appeals and Grievances departments for appropriate resolution.

 Potential Quality Incident Referral Form